Resources for the College LGBT Community

 4. SEATTLE, WASHINGTON

 One of the few cities in the country that can still boast the existence of a lesbian bar, Seattle is home to Dan Savage and his syndicated column, Savage Love, as well as the annual Queer Film Festival, the famous Capital Hill neighborhood, and a LGBT visitors center—one of only a few in the country.
 The literary, music, and art scenes in Seattle further reinforce the counter-cultural ethos of the largest Pacific Northwest city.
 Many of the colleges and universities in Seattle reflect this inclusivity and celebration of the LGBT community, notably the University of Washington and Washington State, both of which make our best LGBT schools list.
 So see above for more on those schools, but if you’re looking to avoid a big city and big school, we suggest Evergreen State College in Olympia.

 Only an hour from Olympia National Park, Evergreen State College is an experimental public liberal arts college where there are over sixty emphases to choose from, covering everything from biology and art history to somatic studies and sustainability.
-Not only is Evergreen considered one of the best colleges on the West Coast, as ranked by The Princeton Review and the U.S. News and World Report, but Evergreen makes the Campus Pride best LGBT campuses list, and is one of the more affordable education options with an in-state tuition of $8,200 and an out-of-state tuition at $22,321.
+Not only is Evergreen considered one of the best colleges on the West Coast, as ranked by The Princeton Review and the U.S. News and World Report, but Evergreen made the Campus Pride best LGBT campuses list, and is one of the more affordable education options with an in-state tuition of $8,200 and an out-of-state tuition at $22,321.